TzuChieh/Photon-v2/BlenderAddon/README.md

 * By enabling `Edit > Preferences > Interface > Developer Extras` and `Python Tooltips`, you gain more information for developer from Blender's UI.
 * To avoid opening Blender console manually everytime on startup, pass `-con` to the Blender executable.

-### Notes on `bpy.types.EnumProperty`
+### Enum Property

-When defining enum entries, you **must** specify a number for it.
-The number are unique value used as the identifier for the entry (stored in file data).
+When defining enum entries for `bpy.types.EnumProperty`, you **must** specify a number for it.
+The numbers are unique value used as the identifier for the entry (stored in file data).
 If you do not do this, the original .blend file will break (by using wrong or invalid value) when entries are added/reordered/renamed.
 The following is a **wrong** example:

 ```python
 items = [